Alexis Ren Gets Flirty In Light Pink Bikini Top

 “Has anybody ever told you that you look like a younger Gal Gadot?” wondered a curious follower.

 Alexis also caught her fans’ attention yesterday with a large multi-part photo set.
-In the first shot, she sat on a wooden chair and wore a nude long-sleeved leopard and ballet pointe shoes.
-She sat hugging her knees with her feet pointed, and smiled widely.
+In the first shot, she sat on a wooden chair and wore a nude long-sleeved bodysuit and ballet pointed shoes.
+She sat hugging her knees with her feet pointed and smiled widely.
 The room she was in was completely white with a green plant in the corner.
 The windows were swung open and bright natural lighting flooded the room.